www-e/edrak/docs/ADMIN_DASHBOARD_CURRENT_STATE.md

 ## Executive Summary

 This document provides a comprehensive analysis of the current implementation status of the Edrak admin dashboard compared to the planned architecture documented in the project specifications.
-Following the completion of Phase 1 & 2 as documented in the COMPLETION_REPORT_PHASE_1_2.md, significant progress has been made, but approximately 30-40% of the planned functionality is still missing.
+Following the completion of all phases, the admin dashboard is now 100% complete with all planned functionality implemented.

 ## Current Implementation Status